-15.8.1 Casting is done after the general and examination quality photography is completed.

-15.8.2 The tire impression is carefully examined to determine the area that will be cast.
-One section (or more) approximately 3' long is chosen and blocked off with cardboard or other dams on each end.
-If more than one section is chosen, each is cast separately using the following instructions.

-15.8.3 Two 5-pound bags of dental stone are emptied into the mixing bucket and sufficient tap water (approximately four 12oz cups) is added.
+- 15.8.1 Casting is done after the general and examination quality photography is completed. - 15.8.2 The tire impression is carefully examined to determine the area that will be cast.
+If possible one section (or more) approximately 3' long is chosen and blocked off with cardboard or other dams on each end.
+If more than one section is chosen, each is cast separately using the following instructions. - 15.8.3 For a 3' cast two or more 5-pound bags of dental stone are emptied into the mixing bucket and sufficient tap water (approximately two12oz cups/bags) is added.
 The mixture is thoroughly blended with a mixing stick for 2 to 3 minutes.
-The resulting mixture should have the consistency of pancake batter.

-15.8.4 The mixture is poured onto a piece of cardboard deflector held a couple of inches above the surface and the casting compound is allowed to flow into

-15.8.5 As the cast begins to harden, information may be written on the back surface of the cast:
+The resulting mixture should have the consistency of pancake batter. - 15.8.4 The mixture is poured onto a piece of cardboard deflector held a couple of inches above the surface and the casting compound is allowed to flow into the chosen section of impression. - 15.8.5 As the cast begins to harden, information may be written on the back surface of the cast: - Initials - Case number - Date - Impression number - Orientation marks - 15.8.6 The cast should be allowed to completely harden, at least 20 minutes (time is very temperature and humidity dependent).

-• Initials

-• Case number

-• Date

-• Impression number

-• Orientation may

-- Orientation marks - 15.8.6 The cast should be allowed to completely harden, at least 20 minutes (time is very temperature and humidity dependent).
 If the ground is very wet and the cast will not harden, add more dry dental stone powder to the top of the cast or pour another bag of mixture on top of the cast.
-Tire impression casts are very large and additional time to completely harden is necessary.

-When the cast has hardened, loosen all around the edges of the cast and gently lift.
+Tire impression casts are very large and additional time to completely harden is necessary. - 15.8.7 When the cast has hardened, loosen all around the edges of the cast and gently lift.
 Pad loosely with paper and transport to the lab or agency facility.
-Allow the cast to dry at room temperature for at least 24 hours before packaging or attempting to clean.

-15.8.8 Casts are packaged in paper or cardboard boxes that can "breath".
-Avoid the use of any bubble wrap, styrofoam packing or styrofoam lined boxes.

-15.8.9 Cast Cleaning Process: Casts may be hand-cleaned, brush-cleaned or cleaned in the cleaning tank which contains a saturated solution of potassium sulfate in tap water.
+Allow the cast to dry at room temperature for at least 24 hours before packaging or attempting to clean. - 15.8.8 Casts are packaged in paper or cardboard boxes that can "breath".
+Avoid the use of any bubble wrap, styrofoam packing or styrofoam lined boxes. - 15.8.9 Cast Cleaning Process: Casts may be hand-cleaned, brush-cleaned or cleaned in the cleaning tank which contains a saturated solution of potassium sulfate in tap water.
 Because of the size of these casts, they cannot be submerged completely in the cleaning tank.
 Each end should be submerged in the solution for 1 hour.
-The cast is removed, rinsed with water, brushed lightly to removed addition debris, and dried.

-15.8.10 The cast is examined carefully for the presence of wear bars and, if found, these are marked on the cast.
+The cast is removed, rinsed with water, brushed lightly to remove addition debris, and dried. - 15.8.10 The cast is examined for the presence of wear bars, if found, mark on the cast.

-CASTING IMPRESSIONS IN SNOW 15.9
+15.9 CASTING IMPRESSIONS IN SNOW